-Dr. Katharine Danielle Harper, MBBCH, MD is an orthopedic reconstructive surgeon in Olney, MD specializing in adult orthopedic reconstructive surgery.
-She graduated from Royal College of Surgeons in Ireland in 2013 and has 13 years of experience.
+Dr. Katharine Danielle Harper, MBBCH, MD is an orthopedic reconstructive surgeon in OLNEY, MD specializing in adult orthopedic reconstructive surgery.
 Dr. Katharine Danielle Harper, MBBCH, MD is affiliated with MedStar Georgetown University Hospital, MedStar Montgomery Medical Center and MedStar Health.

 MedStar Health